Site icon Mailtrap

 Either way, this is a developer-minded guide that will lead you through different scenarios and show you how to integrate Mailtrap SMTP (Simple Mail Transfer Protocol) with your WordPress site.

-How does WP send emails?
+How does WordPress send emails?

 In a nutshell, WP sends emails using PHP.
 And you have three options to send emails in WordPress – use the native wp_mail function, use a WordPress plugin, or manually set up an SMTP server using wp-config.php